When working with computers and software (and a good many other things), it is rarely wise to do something simply

 Both Microsoft SharePoint Portal Server (SPS) and Exchange Server 2000 are applications based on the Exchange Server Information Store (formerly named the Web Storage System).
 Both systems support WebDAV (Web Distributed Authoring and Versioning) and both use similar methods to process HTTP client requests.

 Exchange 2000 comes in two editions: Standard and Enterprise.
 With the Enterprise Edition, you can create additional (non-MAPI) Public Folder stores and write your own Exchange 2000 HTTP applications.
 Application developed on these Exchange Stores can be replicated to other servers, backed up and restored using off-the-shelf utilities, and can take advantage of anti-virus software.
+Moreover, Exchange 2000 applications can be designed to leverage existing Active Directory security groups and user accounts to establish roles and access control lists for objects and application processes.
+However, development on this platform is not easy.
+Except for the most basic of applications, Exchange 2000 HTTP development is best left to serious developers and development companies.

 SPS is an application that extends the Exchange Information Store with additional database functions and application procedures, including controls for document storage and versioning.
 With this new SharePoint Store, Microsoft has leveraged some of its existing Digital Dashboard technology so that users can easily create workspaces and collaborative applications on the SPS server without custom code.
 By enabling managers and team leaders to create workspaces, SPS enables document sharing, indexing and team folders with little to no interaction from the IT staff.
 This ease with which users can create their own solutions is one of the strong selling points of SPS.